Eastern-Dream/touhou-diff-patch/README.md

 - Add snippet for recursive renaming lowercase extension
 - Find good way to automate applying all patch in-order, and only apply if the entire patch applies cleanly
 - Wrap all of patch procedure automation into a script

-## Caveats
-For contributors, it is important that you get original game directory with every assets in it.
-Some distributed copies may have intentionally removed original game asset, for example .bmp images to trim down size.
-Changes like this will carry into the diff and when the patch is applied, it will also remove those files.